rogorido/sistercities/sistercities.md

 ```
 ![plot14](images/plot14.png)

-As always, we add the new element by using `+` a theme to our plot.

-Even more: several packages add additional themes to ggplot2.
+Several packages add additional themes to ggplot2.
 You can for instance install [`ggthemes`](https://github.com/jrnold/ggthemes) or [`ggtech`](https://github.com/ricardo-bion/ggtech) where you will find themes such as `theme_excel` (a theme replicating the classic ugly gray charts in Excel), `theme_wsj` (a theme based on the plots in the *The Wall Street Journal*), etc. For instance to use this last theme we just need to do the following:

 ```{r}
 install.packages("ggthemes")